anslan/BGE_biomonitoring_wf/docs/2prep_soil.rst

 3. Weigh maximum of **250 mg** (~100 mg for very organic rich sample) of the soil powder to a 2 mL PowerBead Pro Tube.
 Store the PowerBead Pro tubes with the soil at -20ºC until further steps.
-Or proceed immediately with the DNA extraction.
+Or proceed immediately with the :ref:`DNA extraction <DNAex_soil>`.

 ____________________________________________________